01 of 10

 Hawthorn: Late Bloomer

 One challenge to achieving continuous sequence of bloom in the landscape throughout the spring is that many of the best flowering landscape trees come into flower in early spring or mid-spring.
 Fewer choices are left over to grow in late spring.
-Common lilacs (Syringa vulgaris) may come to mind, but they are classified as shrubs, technically.
+Common lilacs (Syringa vulgaris) may come to mind, but they are classified as shrubs, technically (a truer "tree lilac" is the Japanese).
 Hawthorn trees flower in late spring to early summer.